If you're one of the many prents who dread washing your little one's hair follow our tips for clean hair without the tears

 • So far so good?
 Then squirt a tiny amount of mild tear-free baby shampoo into your hand and gently massage it into your toddler's hair.
 It helps if you explain what you're doing along the way, so they know what to expect.

 • Now for the tricky part.
 Ask your little one to look up or down, and put your hand over their forehead to guide them and shield their eyes from the water as you use a pouring jug to rinse out the shampoo.
-Some mums give their child a dry flannel to wipe away any drips.
+Some parents give their child a dry flannel to wipe away any drips.

 • Scoop up your toddler in a nice warm towel and give them a big cuddle and lots of praise.